Code-Institute-Submissions/dmallon1983-MS1-Project_AugResub/README.md

         #### Colour Scheme and Site Theme
         -   The site was designed using nuetral (greys) and traditional wedding themed colours (white/ivory) to maintain the professional theme of the site.
         #### Typography
         -   The Playfair Display font was imported from Google Fonts for use throughout the site with sans-serif used as a fallback font.
 Playfair Display was chosen for it's style as it was in keeping with the design and feel of the site.
+Noto Serif was used in the form in the 'Contact' page as it is a similar font but with a bolder style.
         #### Imagery
         -   The various images built into the site have been chosed and styled to grab the attention of the user while still remaining subtle enough to provide a good UX.